flashtag/flashtag-php/readme.md

 - Copy `.env.example` to `.env` and set it up as required.
 Don't forget to change `APP_ENV` to `production` and `APP_DEBUG` to `false`.
 - Generate your key `php artisan key:generate`
 - Set `JWT_SECRET` to a random string.
-- Migrate the database `php artisan migrate`
+- Run the install script. `php artisan flashtag:install`

 Everything should be good.